uyuni-project/uyuni-rfc/accepted/00099-uyuni-cluster.md

 ### API Gateway

 Traditional Uyuni Server provides API over XML-RPC protocol.
 These APIs allows control Uyuni Server remotely.
 Uyuni Server also runs a Salt Master, which is involved to control remote Client Systems, assigned to that particular Uyuni Server.
+Consequently, if there is a set of Uyuni Servers, each running a separate Salt Master, there will be a set of APIs that no known tooling will be able to work with.
+In order to make this happen, an API Gateway should handle this between the 3rd party consumer and the entire cluster.
 The job of the API Gateway node is to join all Cluster Node APIs into one 100% compatible "bouquet" to all of them and provide an FQDN for 3rd party tools connectivity to remotely control the entire cluster as one single logical unit.

 API Gateway should multiplex many inputs from many Cluster Nodes into one single-dimensional output and provide to the 3rd party components.
 It also should do the reverse: receive single input and demultiplex it back to many Cluster Nodes.
 In this way this provides 100% API backward compatibility **[1]** so peripheral components, such as `spacecmd` would just work as is without any modifications.